Workshops and Advising

 Eligibility:

-Science, Mathematics, and Research for Transformation Scholarship Program: The Department of Defense SMART program offers a generous stipend, tuition, and the opportunity to work in DoD laboratories doing work in your field/discipline during summers and post graduation.
+Science, Mathematics, and Research for Transformation Scholarship Program: The Department of War (formerly Department of Defense) SMART program offers a generous stipend, tuition, and the opportunity to work in DoW laboratories doing work in your field/discipline during summers and post graduation.
 Guaranteed work in your field after graduation.
 (United States, Australia, Canada, New Zealand, or United Kingdom citizens are eligible)

 National Defense Science and Engineering Graduate Fellowship: The NDSEG provides 3 years of stipend and tuition for PhD students that are doing work in areas that meet specific needs of the military as indicated in Broad Agency Announcements.
-This session will discuss eligibility, benefits, and approaches to creating a strong application.
+View the information session to learn about eligibility, benefits, and approaches to creating a strong application.
 (United States, Australia, Canada, New Zealand, or United Kingdom citizens are eligible)

 Spend an afternoons learning powerful strategies for crafting strong statements for grant and fellowship applications.
 We will focus on effective approaches for presenting content and revision strategies.
 Even the best writers will take away new strategies!

-Fulbright is a U.S. State Dept. program that offers U.S citizens with a bachelor’s degree grants to engage with others in ~140 countries in multiple ways:
+Fulbright is a U.S. State Department program that offers U.S citizens with a bachelor’s degree grants to engage with others in ~140 countries in multiple ways:

 Research Study/Awards Design your own projects, affiliate with, or take classes at an academic or research institution.
 Many students do thesis or dissertation research abroad.
 Special grants are available in the arts, journal and communications, business, STEM, and public health advocates.
 Consider the Fulbright- National Geographic Storytelling Fellowship.